grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

   PLUCKED_OUT_DIR).
 If the two fields are different, the database copy of the field will be replaced with the SAF copy (by running this script and importing the resulting CSV file using the DSpace Batch Metadata Editing Tool).
+It expects one dc.type field per item.

 ## CSV types used in the above workflow